josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## January 14, 2018B JMJ: Added AtomicNumber methods add and value.
+In `conc/concurrent_helper.py`.
+Also added unit tests for them.
+All pass.

 ## January 14, 2018A JMJ: Finished complex unit test: TestConcurrentDeque.test_concurrent
 This tests creates a shared `ConcurrentDeque`.
 Each concurrent worker inserts a unique "stream" if tuples to either end of the deque.
 The worker randomly appends and pops items, occasionally